 Several reasons can put an organization in financial distress.
 However, we can club these causes under a few broad factors.
 These are;

-Losses on multiple fronts and also continuous losses are one major factor responsible for the company going into financial distress.
+Losses on multiple fronts and continuous losses are one major factors responsible for the company going into financial distress.
 Often, it is seen that companies in one particular industry are more prone to financial distress during a given time.
-This could be due to the industry facing a downturn because of new legislation, the industry being very capital expensive, sluggish cash flow, higher capital expense and so on.
+This could be due to the industry facing a downturn because of new legislation, the industry being very capital expensive, sluggish cash flow, higher capital expense, etc.

-Cash flow is the speed at which the money comes, as well as, leaves the business.
+Cash flow is the speed at which the money comes and leaves the business.
 A company might be making a profit, but the majority of its profits may be accrued.
-In this case, the company might not have cash at hand to run the day to day operations.
+In this case, the company might not have cash at hand to run the day-to-day operations.
 But, it still needs to pay the monthly expenses or fixed costs.
-Thus, if a company does not manage its credit cycle properly, the gap between the cash inflow and outflow (paying expenses) can increase, thereby leaving the company cash dry.
+Thus, if a company does not properly manage its credit cycle, the gap between the cash inflow and outflow (paying expenses) can increase, leaving the company’s cash dry.

 Macro Trends and Regulator Headwinds